OSU: 228 interim suspensions issued to students said to have hosted or attended parties and large gatherings

 The Office of Student Life is also monitoring off-campus neighborhoods and is reporting individuals to Student Conduct.
 Community members can report gatherings directly to Student Conduct at studentconduct@osu.edu.

-A university spokesperson said figures regarding the COVID-19 testing of students, staff and faculty will be released within a few days.
+Johnson said figures regarding the COVID-19 testing of students, staff and faculty members may be released within a few days.